GoogleCloudPlatform/magic-modules/tools/linter/README.md

   rspec tools/linter/run.rb
 ```

 Tests are divided into two parts: property tests and resource tests.
 The linter uses [rspec tags](https://relishapp.com/rspec/rspec-core/v/3-8/docs/command-line/tag-option) to filter which tests are run.
 The tests are broken down into `property` and `resource` tests and can be run with `--tag property` or `--tag resource`.
-It is also possible to filter by product using `--tag product:name`.
+It is also possible to filter by product or resource `--tag product:<name>` or `--tag resource:<name>`.

 To run only property tests, do the following:
 ```